astral-sh/uv-ecosystem-testing/Readme.md

   platform-specific and universal resolution, while `uv lock` always uses universal resolution.
-- The `uv pip` interface outputs the `requirements.txt` format, while `uv lock` outputs `uv.lock.
+- The `uv pip` interface outputs the `requirements.txt` format, while `uv lock` outputs `uv.lock`.
 - A single requirement vs. a workspace with extras, groups and workspace members.

-To cover this area, there are three supported modes:
+To cover them, there are three supported modes:

-- compile: Run `uv pip compile` with a single package
+- compile: Run `uv pip compile` with a single package.
-- lock: Run `uv lock` on a `pyproject.toml` with a single package in `project.dependencies`
+- lock: Run `uv lock` on a `pyproject.toml` with a single package in `project.dependencies`.
 - pyproject-toml: Run `uv lock` on prepared `pyproject.toml` files.

 For compile and lock, the default dataset is the top 15k PyPI packages from